Geelong Pubs Pubs Near Geelong Train Station

 • Buy a myki at Southern Cross before boarding — Geelong is in zones 5/6 and the daily cap makes a same-day return cheap.
 The myki touch-on/touch-off is the same as Melbourne's metropolitan trams.

 • Geelong Station is a five-minute walk from the CBD heart, not the foreshore — easy mistake for first-time visitors.
 The foreshore (Eastern Beach, Cunningham Pier) is a ten-minute walk north-east of the station via Mercer Street.
-The four station-walking pubs are all CBD-side; foreshore venues like Sailors' Rest and Edge Geelong are an additional ten-minute walk.
+The four anchor pubs are all CBD-side; the foreshore additions in the walking radius — Sailors' Rest and Edge Geelong — sit two and four minutes further north-east via the Mercer Street descent.

 • Sundays close earlier across the CBD pubs — Elephant & Castle finishes 7pm Sunday; National Hotel is closed Sunday and Monday entirely; Malt Shovel and Barwon Club run later Sunday hours.
 A Sunday day-trip should land for lunch and finish by 7pm rather than push into the evening.